-Srinagar has a new airport (completed in 2009 and is owned by the Indian Air Force.
+Srinagar's Sheikh ul-Alam airport was completed in 2009 and is owned by the Indian Air Force.
 It can be reached most easily by flight from Delhi.
-There are also daily direct flights from Mumbai and Jammu.
+There are also flights from Jammu, Mumbai, Ahmedabad, Chandigarh, Amritsar, Kolkata, Bangalore, and Lucknow.

-The state bus company offers an inexpensive bus service from the airport to the Tourist Reception Center in Srinagar.
-Otherwise, expect to pay about 800 rupees for a prepaid taxi (2018 prices).
+The Jammu and Kashmir State Road Transport Corporation operates an inexpensive bus service from the airport to the Tourist Reception Center in Srinagar.
+Otherwise, expect to pay about 1,000 rupees for a prepaid taxi (2018 prices).
 App-based taxi services such as Uber and Ola don't operate in Kashmir.

-If you're traveling on a budget, you may prefer to take an Indian Railways train to Jammu (these trains start from Delhi or pass through Delhi from other cities in India), and then travel by shared jeep/taxi to Srinagar (traveling time around 8 hours).
+If you're traveling on a budget and are feeling adventurous, you may try taking an Indian Railways train to Jammu (these trains start from Delhi or pass through Delhi from other cities in India), and then go by shared jeep/taxi to Srinagar (traveling time around eight hours).
 Buses also run but they are much slower, taking around 11-12 hours for the journey.

 Visas and Security

-The kind of experience you want to have there will determine the best time of year to visit.
+The kind of experience you want to have in Srinagar will determine the best time of year to visit.
 It gets very cold and snows from December to February, and it's possible to go snow skiing in surrounding areas.
 If you want to enjoy the lakes and gardens, visiting between April to October is recommended.
 April to June is the high season.
 The monsoon usually arrives by mid July.
-September-October is also a good time to visit, and is not so busy.
-Foliage turns lovely deep, warm colors during late October, as the weather becomes colder.
-Temperatures get quite hot during the day during summer, but are chilly at night.
+September to October is also a good time to visit, and is not so busy.
+Foliage turns lovely deep, warm colors in late October, as the weather becomes colder.
+Temperatures get quite hot during the day in summer, but are chilly at night.
 Make sure you bring a jacket!

 What to See and Do

-Check out these Top 5 Srinagar Attractions and Places to Visit.
+Check out these top Srinagar attractions and places to visit.
 Srinagar is most well known for its houseboats, a legacy of the British that has rapidly multiplied.
 Don't miss staying on one!

 Where Else to Stay

 The annual Tulip Festival takes place during the first couple of weeks of April.
-It's the highlight of the year there.
-In addition to being able to see millions of blooming tulips in the biggest tulip garden in Asia, cultural events are also held.
+It's the highlight of the year in Srinagar.
+In addition to being able to see millions of blooming tulips in the biggest tulip garden in Asia, cultural events are held.

-Indian tourists usually prefer to conduct their trip on an auspicious note, with a visit to Vaishno Devi shrine.
-It's best reached by helicopter from Katra, around 50 kilometers from Jammu.
-Otherwise, these 5 Popular Tourist Places in Kashmir can be visited on day trips (or longer side trips) from Srinagar.
+Indian tourists often prefer to conduct their trip on an auspicious note, with a visit to Vaishno Devi shrine.
+It's best reached by helicopter from Katra, about an hour and a half from Jammu.
+Otherwise, these popular tourist places in Kashmir can be visited on day trips (or longer side trips) from Srinagar.

 If you have a cell phone with a prepaid connection, your SIM card will not work as roaming has been blocked in Kashmir due to security reasons (postpaid connections are fine).
 Your hotel or houseboat may provide you with a local SIM card to use.

-Note that being a Muslim area, alcohol isn't served in restaurants, and most businesses shut for prayer at lunchtime on Friday.
-Bars can be found in select upmarket hotels.
+Note that being a predominantly Muslim area, alcohol isn't served in restaurants and most businesses shut for prayer at lunchtime on Friday in Srinagar.
+Bars can be found in select upmarket hotels though.